 Recommended: 8x H200 141GB (1.13 TB total)

-The H200's 141 GB per GPU gives you 1.13 TB total — enough for the FP8 model weights plus generous KV cache for full 128K context.
+The H200's 141 GB per GPU gives you 1.13 TB total, enough for the FP8 model weights plus generous KV cache for full 128K context.
 This is what you want for production inference with long-context workloads.
+The H200 GPU rental option provides this exact configuration as a managed service.

 Configuration: tensor-parallel-size 8, FP8 precision, max context 128K tokens.